Grüezi, welcome into my artistic research

 I was excited to perform Like Me in front of an audience for the first time, because the presence of the spectators was an essential part of the research.
 The work is so much about being watched, being read, and becoming visible, so it could only fully reveal itself once it entered that shared space.
 Performing the solo meant testing how the gaze of the audience would affect the body, the image, and my own experience from the inside.

 In this phase, the research shifted from something I was analysing in the studio into something that could be experienced live.
-The stage became a place where my questions around identity, femininity, beauty, exposure, and transformation could exist in direct relation to others.
+The stage became a place where my questions around identity, femininity, beauty, exposure, gaze, and transformation could exist in direct relation to others.

 Below is the full stage version of Like Me, performed by myself in January at Rote Fabrik in Zurich.